yakout/yakout.github.io/_posts/2026-01-17-security-from-exe-to-md.md

 ## Conclusion

+With all of the current hype, and people (especially those with non-technical backgrounds) rushing to be more productive and achieve "10x speed," security is unfortunately underestimated.
+I am intentionally making this post as simple as possible for non-technical readers to understand the risks.

-We are moving from a world where we feared *bad code* to a world where we must fear *bad text*.
+We are moving from a world where we feared *bad code* to a world where we must fear *bad intention* in any form including text and image.
 The type of file no longer matters.
 If an AI agent can read it, an attacker can use it.

-With all of the current hype, and people (especially those with non-technical backgrounds) rushing to be more productive and achieve "10x speed," security is unfortunately underestimated.
-I am intentionally making this post as simple as possible for non-technical readers to understand the risks.

-The next time you ask an agent to "read the docs," remember: you aren't just reading a file, you are letting it run code in your workflow.
+The next time you ask an agent to "read the docs," remember: you aren't just reading a file, you are letting it "execute orders" in your workflow.

 ---